ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 provides a tempting way toward a resurrection of rejected proposal `#40`_ ("context fixes").

+This proposal affects only naming, and the impact within GHC would be entirely in the renamer (and, naturally, the AST and interface-file format).

 .. _`#205`: https://github.com/ghc-proposals/ghc-proposals/pull/205
 .. _`#273`: https://github.com/ghc-proposals/ghc-proposals/pull/273
 .. _`#40`: https://github.com/ghc-proposals/ghc-proposals/blob/context-fixes/proposals/0000-context-fixes.rst